sebastian-software/effective-prettier-vscode/README.md

 ### Prettier Resolution

-This extension will use prettier from your project's local dependencies (recommended).
-When the `prettier.resolveGlobalModules` is set to `true` the extension can also attempt to resolve global modules.
-Should prettier not be installed locally with your project's dependencies or globally on the machine, the version of prettier that is bundled with the extension will be used.
+This extension will use prettier from your project's local dependencies.

 To install prettier in your project run: